Meetings and Events

 Click on the individual event boxes for more details.

 Meet fellow Guild mentors and mentees, share what you're learning or have learned, and enjoy the company of fellow editors and introverts.
-We may talk about our goals for the remainder of the fall mentoring session and our career goals for 2018.
+Possible focus: editing career goals for 2018.
 Note: If you are new to the Guild (and perhaps not sure why introverts would do such an extroverted thing as attend a happy hour), consider stopping by.
 All are welcome here.

 The Near North Editors meet on the first Monday of every month (except months where the first Monday is a holiday such as Labor Day, in which case look out for special updates!), from 11am to noonish at Third Place Commons in Lake Forest Park (17171 Bothell Way NE, Lake Forest Park, Washington, WA 98155).